Sunday, July 31, 2016

 courtesy of Larry & Edie Doepel

 PFC Thomas Elmer Perkey was born 20 Aug 1920 in Union County, Tennessee.
 He was the 3rd of 5 children born to Orvelle L. and Mary Abbey (Wallace) Perkey.
 In 1940 his father was working for the Works Progress Administration and was paying $5 a month rent on the home on Coke Oven Hill Road in Campbell County, Tennessee.
 Thomas was still living with his family and working in a local saw mill.
 He had only worked 6 weeks in 1939 and reported an income of only $39 for that year.
 Thomas had not attended high school.
 In June 1942, Thomas married Miss Nellie Louise West.
+The couple would have 2 sons.

 Thomas was drafted in August 1942.
 After his basic military training he was sent to England and assigned to L Company 116th Infantry.
 He trained with the unit for the amphibious assault that took place on 6 Jun 1944 at the French beach code-named "Omaha".
 PVT Perkey was promoted to PFC on 20 Jun 1944.
 PFC Perkey was killed in action on 30 Jul 1944.